Furniture Glides Guide: How to Choose, Measure, and Install the Right One

 Clean the surface

 Wipe the bottom of every furniture leg with isopropyl alcohol (70% or higher).
-This single step is the difference between a furniture glide that lasts years and one that falls off within a week.
+This single step is the difference between a furniture glide that holds up and one that falls off within a week.
 Dust, oil, and finish residue all weaken the adhesive bond.

 2